akshuu/MyCodePathApp/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+ Used recycler view instead of list view

 ## Video Walkthrough